 Bees play a large role in Hawaiian agriculture by pollinating local crops such as coffee, macadamia nuts, and many tropical fruits.
 Many of our bee colonies (1/3 of all colonies in the state) are located in the south Kona district, and Kealakekua bay is especially well-endowed when it comes to bees- it has one of the largest concentrations of honey bees in the pacific basin.

-You can learn a lot of local bee-facts and of course about beekeeping by visiting the tour organized by Big Island Bees (website), organized at their honey packing & processing plant.
+You can learn a lot of local bee-facts and of course about beekeeping by visiting the tour organized by Big Island Bees (website, or book here directly), organized at their honey packing & processing plant.
 The super interesting tours include an inspection of a live hive with a beekeeper, which you can watch from behind a screened area, and a free sampling of all their different honey varietals.
 After the tour you can also have a look at their small museum and possible buy some of their products.

 See the following video to get an idea of what the bee tour is like: